jeanctech/git-notes/Pull-Request.md

-# Pull Request on Github
+# Pull Request - Github

 A "PR" or "Pull Request" is a key feature of GitHub that allows developers to collaborate on open source or private projects.
 A PR is used to propose changes to a repository and request that the repository owners review them and, if deemed appropriate, merge them into the main project.
 Here's how to create a PR on GitHub: